ibm-cloud-docs/virtualization/virtual-machine-network-setup.md

 **Private Network**

 The following two commands configure the private network and create the persistent route for the private network.
 The persistent route provides your private network access to the entire private network.
 Access includes the DNS servers in the public network configuration. **Note:** No gateway is assigned to the private network.
-This is handled through the following route statemen.

-* *Netsh interface IP set address name=”Local Area Connection” static 10.0.0.2 255.255.255.248*
+* `Netsh interface IP set address name=”Local Area Connection” static 10.0.0.2 255.255.255.248`
-* *Route add 10.0.0.0 mask 255.0.0.0 10.0.0.1 -p*
+* `Route add 10.0.0.0 mask 255.0.0.0 10.0.0.1 -p`

 ## Windows 2003 Standard and Enterprise